Anesthesia Errors Are Rare But They Do Occur

 Sometimes the cause is medical malpractice, including problems such as improper intubation, failure to adequately administer oxygen, inattention by medical staff, not recognizing an allergic reaction, failure to monitor a patient, or a dosage error.

 If such an injury or death happened to you or a loved one, you might have grounds for a lawsuit.
-Kline & Specter, PC, with 60 attorneys, five of whom are also doctors, has the expertise and experience needed to investigate and litigate potential anesthesia errors.
+Kline & Specter, PC, with more than 50 attorneys, five of whom are also doctors, has the expertise and experience needed to investigate and litigate potential anesthesia errors.

 Among the firm’s doctor/lawyers is Gary Zakeosian, a board-certified anesthesiologist who has represented a number of patients who suffered anesthesia injuries.